 Because land is limited on Oahu, cremation is the most common aftercare choice.
 There are two options: communal or individual cremation.
 In a communal cremation, the pets are not separated in the cremation chamber.
 Our provider, Oahu Pet Crematory, scatters communal cremains in Kaneohe Bay.
 In an individual or private cremation, your pet’s ashes will be returned to you.
 You can learn more about the options on their website or see our explanation here.

 Private and individual cremations include an attractive decorative tin.
 If you would like a custom or personalized urn, there are endless options.
-We have a selection of made-to-order keepsakes and urns – contact us for more information.
+We have a selection of made-to-order keepsakes and urns – see our catalog for more information.

 Some other providers of urns include: